Moogfest: 2010

 The sixth edition of Moogfest was the first held in Asheville, and it was expanded to a three-day, multi-venue festival.
 It took place in five stages at places in downtown Asheville.
 The 2010 edition attracted 7,000 to 7,500 people a day.
 Devo were scheduled for Friday night at the Thomas Wolfe Auditorium, but the band could not perform because its guitarist, Bob Mothersbaugh, was injured.
-2010 was the first year the festival hosted films, panels, discussions, and workshops.
+The 2010 edition was the first year the festival hosted films, panels, discussions, and workshops.